gravitational/gravity/docs/5.x/pack.md

   # Generic provider is used for on-premises installations
   generic:
-    # Network section allows to specify networking type; only "vxlan" is
+    # Network section allows to specify networking type;
-    # currently supported for on-prem installations
+    # vxlan - (Default) use flannel for overlay network
+    # wireguard - use wireguard for overlay network
     network:
       type: vxlan